Generalization performance of narrow one-hidden layer networks in the teacher-student setting: Numerical experiments and comparison with theoretical predictions

 While our theory extends to broader settings, for the sake of illustration we focus on regression with a mean-square (MSE) loss and classification with Hinge loss.
 Given the non-convex nature of the problem, our theory yields multiple stationary solutions of the RS free entropy potential, characterized by the order parameters $(m^*,q^*,v^*)$.
 We describe them in the next paragraph and Fig.~\ref{fig:quadratic_activation}.
 Once this picture is further detailed, we then provide numerical validations for all predicted observables for regression at finite $\beta$ (Fig.~\ref{fig: Finite beta - Gen Error and T-S Overlap}) and ERM (Fig.~\ref{fig: T_zero}).
-Finally, we numerically validate our theory adapted to study the Bayes-optimal (BO) setting for classification (Fig.~\ref{fig:Classification}), and later use it to compare BO with ERM for regression across different weight decay values $\lambda$ (Fig.~\ref{fig:ERM_vs_BOE}).
+Finally, we numerically validate our theory adapted to study the Bayes-optimal (BO) setting for classification (Fig.~\ref{fig:Classification}).

 \paragraph{Solutions of the replica symmetric equations and the specialization transition ---} To begin illustrating our theory, we present a complete description of all stationary solutions of the RS equations in Fig.~\ref{fig:quadratic_activation}, for regression with MSE loss $\ell(y,x) =(y-x)^2/2$, and quadratic activation $\sigma(x) = x^2$, for which the solutions are well separated.
 The phenomenology discussed here remains broadly general for different activation functions.
 The first panel in Fig.~\ref{fig:quadratic_activation} shows the value of the free entropy, while the order parameters corresponding to each stationary solution are shown in the remaining panels (with matching style of curve).
 In the particular setting shown here, a unique stationary solution exists up to $\tilde{\alpha} \approx 0.7$, which we refer to as \textit{permutation-symmetric (PS)}.
 There, the diagonal overlap $q_d^* = 0$, implying that the solution exhibits global permutation symmetry: permuting the hidden units in a typical weight configuration sampled from the Gibbs measure yields an equivalent configuration.
 At the same time, as we show in the second panel, in this phase each hidden unit of the student is equally correlated with every hidden unit of the teacher, resulting in $m_d^* = 0$.
 We refer to this as the \emph{PS branch} (dotted-dashed lines).
 Notice that this PS branch persists for all values of $\tilde{\alpha}$.
 For $\tilde{\alpha} \gtrsim 0.7$, two new solutions of the saddle point equations appear.
 The first one, that we name \textit{specialized branch} (solid lines), corresponds to a phase where the hidden units in the student begin to align with specific teacher units as $\tilde{\alpha}$ increases ($m_d^*>0$, second panel), leading to PS breaking ($q_d^* >0$, third panel).
 The second type of solution (dashed lines) is what we call the \emph{memorization branch}, in analogy to the storage capacity problem: despite exhibiting PS breaking ($q_d^*>0$, third panel), in this phase the student does not align with the teacher, resulting in poor generalization abilities.
 As we show in the first panel, for $\tilde{\alpha}>0.7$, the solution with the largest free entropy corresponds to the \emph{specialized branch}, meaning that the student finally starts learning the teacher rule.